arbolitoloco/code_journal/README.md

 16. Deployed my first Ruby on Rails app to Heroku!
 17. Built a Ruby on Rails app that uses Food2Fork's API to search for recipes.
 18. Carried on building a Random Quote Machine for Free Code Camp.
 JSON issues.
+19. Practised jQuery, learned more on APIs for Random Quote Machine.
+Styled a little with Bootstrap.